Some Questions and Answers

 Are there other teams?

 Yes.
 There are search and rescue teams in Coquitlam, Maple Ridge, Fraser Valley, Lions Bay, Squamish, Whistler, and more.
-Try the PEP home page for information on contacting these teams.
+Try the BCSARA home page for information on contacting these teams.

 This point cannot be emphasised enough.
 The team will consume a very large proportion of your once-free time.
 It will impact your social life.
 Your cell phone becomes an animal that demands attention.
 There are countless stories of members having their days and nights rudely interrupted by call-outs.
 Of spending half the day making dinner for guests, only to cancel it at 5 pm when the SMS/texts start coming.
 Of leaving dinner parties halfway through due to text alerts.
 You can no longer truly commit to virtually anything, because you’ll never know if that phone will go off one hour before you were due to get there.